shutterstock-imaging/ctextadven/README.md

 IMPORTANT

 rewriting everything to be in proper formatting and different files/libraries.
-Expect zero updates for a few days.

 I have rewritten most of the code and it is now in a usable state, will be reimplementing objects and locations soon.